Using An Employee Referral Program Effectively

 Whether you are just starting to build an employee referral program or have been running one for a while, getting the results you expect don’t happen automatically.
-You may use the best HR technologies on the market but you simply cannot automate success.
+You may use the best HR technologies on the market but cannot automate success.

 Talent is about humans, and recruiting talent into your company takes a team of motivated humans on the other side of the equation.
 By making your company a stakeholder in talent acquisition, you give everyone a proactive role in your company’s success.